-- Center for Economic Growth (CEG) in the Capital Region
+- Supply Chain Grant Program, led by the Center for Economic Growth (CEG)

-- Manufacturing & Technology Enterprise Center (MTEC) in the Mid-Hudson region
+- Next Generation Grant Program, led by the Manufacturing & Technology Enterprise Center (MTEC)

 About the New York Manufacturing Extension Partnership

 The New York Manufacturing Extension Partnership (NY MEP) is a network of 11 organizations that provide growth and innovation services to small and mid-sized manufacturers in every corner of the state to help them create and retain jobs, increase profits, and save time and money.
-Supported through a combination of federal and state funding, the NY MEP is part of the National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership and overseen by Empire State Development’s Division of Science Technology and Innovation (NYSTAR).
-In 2020, the NY MEP created or retained 6,637 manufacturing jobs and generated $994 million in company cost savings, new investments and increased or retained sales.
+Supported through a combination of federal and state funding, the NY MEP is part of the National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership and overseen by Empire State Development’s Division of Science, Technology and Innovation (NYSTAR).
+In 2019, the NY MEP created or retained 5,275 manufacturing jobs and generated $992 million in company cost savings, new investments and increased or retained sales.